 The platform/jig holding the backbone was a big help keeping things centered and square as I ran the wires.
 When all the wires were in place (though without final crimping) I took it off the jig to finish up.
 Unfortunately, I’d taken an easy way and ran the wires with just a 90 deg bend thru the holes rather than the 270 I’d planned.
 After it was off the jig, I realized it would be a lot sturdier the other way, and redid 3 of the 4 holes.
 (I’d already crimped and cut one of the original ends of the single wire, so didn’t have enough to redo that one.)
 Lots more adjusting and finessing, and I got it so the ring was pretty flat on the ground with the pen lift at the center of its travel, and crimped and trimmed all the ends.
 The wires are moderately nicked up and ugly, and the pen is considerably farther from center than planned (how did that happen?), but it’s fully functional.
 Another step done!

 The wires dangling from the pen holder in early 2016 to control the penlift had to go.
 Bill proposed using RF; I proposed IR.
-In a whole nother effort, I looked at increasing the efficiency of the IR LEDs by increasing the current pulses thru them while decreasing the duty cycle (to avoid melting them).
-That got its own whole writeup.
+In a whole nother effort, I looked at increasing the range of the IR LEDs by increasing the current pulses thru them while decreasing the duty cycle (to avoid melting them).
+That bit of unnecessary over-engineering got its own whole writeup.

 The pen lift is triggered by hooks in Dan’s code that look at any Z value above some threshold as “pen up”, etc. I hacked in a function to send the IR pulses to say “pen up” or “pen down” in a simple custom protocol, and called that from his Z value tests.
 There’s also a button on the main board to toggle it manually.
 That’s good if it gets into the wrong state (almost never happens) or to drop the pen for a moment to make a dot on the paper in case I need to find local 0,0 again for a drawing – like for switching pen colors if it’s missed a few steps.
 Or to demo the pen lift. 🙂